 Roof-mounted spoilers, other than original for the body used, are prohibited.
 Pre-1949 bodies may be chopped.
 The chop shall be equal front to rear and shall retain a vertical windshield height of at least 6 in. above the top of the cowl with a maximum horizontal length of 7 in. from the base of the windshield at the center of the car.
-The driver shall sit completely ahead of the rear axle, inside the body, and behind the engine, except in rear-engine cars using the original engine LOCATION.
+The driver shall sit completely ahead of the rear axle and behind the engine.
 Drip rails may be removed.

-Cars in this class are considered in the Modified Category and should comply with the General Rules of the category.
-Coupes and sedans produced from 1949 to the current model year, not meeting the criteria of the Classic Category, shall compete in the Modified Category classes.
+Utes in this class are considered in the Modified Category and should comply with the General Rules of the category.
 Vehicles in this category that exceed 200 MPH, or if the existing record is over 200 MPH, shall have roof rails.

 Engine classes allowed are: AA, A, B, C, D, E, F, G, H, I, J, XF, XO, XXF, and XXO

-5.D.3 Gas Coupe - /BGC, /GC
+5.D.3.aGas Coupe - /BGC, /GC